barumau/panlingue/eng/fraze.md

 **te salama me.**
 You greet me.

-Pronouns don't ever change their form in Pandunia.
+Pronouns don't ever change their form in Panlingue.
 That's why **me** is the same in subject and object positions while English has two different forms, 'I' and 'me'.